voronkovich/sberbank-acquiring-client/README.md

 header('Location: ' . $paymentFormUrl);
 ```

+Use a `registerOrderPreAuth` method to create a 2-step order.

 ### Getting a status of an exising order

 **Never use this method**, because a Sberbank's gateway does'nt handle it properly, use a `getOrderStatusExtended` instead.
 For more information see a Sberbank's documentation.